 Biochemistry

 Biology

+Double Major Biology / Chemistry

 Cell and Molecular Biology

 Food & Nutritional Sciences

 Molecular Biotechnology

 Biochemistry is a branch of science that investigates the chemical compounds and processes occurring in living organisms at molecular level.
-The knowledge procured from the study in biochemistry has found extensive applications in medicine and biotechnology that drastically revolutionize our daily life.
+The knowledge procured from studying biochemistry has found extensive applications in medicine and biotechnology, drastically revolutionizing our daily life.